beandrej/BKW/README.md

 In this project all data regarding these 2 variables has been downloaded from **renewables.ninja**

+To run the simulation create a new house dictionary or use an existing one and run the simulation in *elec_dem.py*

 ## Visualization of Simulation

 <img src="https://github.com/beandrej/BKW_CS4/blob/main/example%20plots/IT_supply_demand_old_MFH.png" alt="Supply vs demand in the example of an old multi family house in Italy" width="1000" />